 For assistance in making a request please contact the Freedom of Information Team on 07850 853 151.

 What the CCG will do when we receive your request

 We will acknowledge your request as soon as we can.

-We will let you know if your request will be dealt with under the EIR or the Data Protection Act 1998 instead of, or as well as, the FOI Act.
+We will let you know if your request will be dealt with under the EIR or the Data Protection legislation instead of, or as well as, the FOI Act.
 Where you are asking for information that we routinely give out (such as leaflets, contact details etc), we may, in the interests of efficiency, just send you the information and not treat your request as a formal FOI or EIR request.